 A Look at Purpose and Controversy

-Commercial hedgers and speculators play very different roles in the futures marketplace, but both are necessary in order to keep things running smoothly.
-Generally, commercial hedgers have large, long-term needs that are filled by liquidity that’s generated from shorter-term speculators that are more in-tune with future supply and demand conditions.
+Commercial hedgers and speculators play very different roles in the futures marketplace, but both are necessary to keep things running smoothly.
+Generally, commercial hedgers have large, long-term needs that are filled by liquidity generated from shorter-term speculators more in-tune with future supply and demand conditions.

 Despite the apparent benefits, speculators have been the source of much controversy in the futures market.
-The presence of purely financial speculators that began entering the market en masse in 2003 has led to concern that they are pushing up the price of crude oil as much as 40%, according to testimony from Exxon Mobil’s Rex Tillerson in 2011.
+The presence of purely financial speculators who began entering the market en masse in 2003 has led to concerns that they are pushing up the price of crude oil by as much as 40%, according to testimony from Exxon Mobil’s Rex Tillerson in 2011.